 Types of almond oil

 Almonds are rich in fat and thus a great source of oil.
 There are two types of almonds: sweet almonds (the most commonly consumed form) and bitter almonds.
-Based on these two types, there is a variety in almond oil as well.

 Sweet almond oil: